FranciscoMofreitaSantos/PortLogistics_ISEP/docs/planning/Sprint1/Back-end-Module(s)/US-2.2.1/01.requirements-engineering/Readme.md

 **From forum**

 > **Q:** Can two vessel types share the same name if they differ in constraints?
+>
 > **A:** No. Enforce **unique name** for clarity in searches and references.

 > **Q:** What unit should “capacity” use?
+>
 > **A:** **TEU** (Twenty-foot Equivalent Unit).

 > **Q:** Are maxRows/Bays/Tiers mandatory?
+>
 > **A:** Yes; they express the physical stowage grid (Bay × Row × Tier) used by planners.

+> **Q:** Which are the max dimensions and cargo disposition for each type?
+>
+> **A:** Such dimensions are defined by the user, i.e., the Port Authority Officer.Some examples of vessel types are mentioned of the system description document.
+Moreover, it states that "The type of vessel determines the maximum number of rows, bays, and tiers, and therefore its maximum TEU capacity.".

+> **Q:** The vessel type defines the dimensions, capacity and cargo disposition of all vessels of that type or is some variation possible within the same type?
+>
+> **A:** For simplicity, you should consider that no variation is possible.

+> **Q:** Qual é a diferença entre “cargo capacity” e “volume of containers”?
+>
+> **A:** Ambas as expressões referem-se ao número máximo de contentores (e.g.: 18000) na unidade de medida adotada (TEU).

 ---